cyrildewit/cyrildewit.github.io/_posts/2019-06-30-my-notes-from-the-foreword-of-clean-code.md

 A while ago, I bought a book called "Clean Code".
 It's written by Robert Cecil Martin, also known as "Uncle Bob".
 He is an American software engineer and instructor.

-It has been in my closet for a while now and today I finally had the time and mindset to start reading it.
-I always find it difficult to read a big book and remembering the information at the same time for the long term, because reading it only requires some of my time and energy.
-Finding the time and energy isn't a big deal for my, because I'm always very enthusiastic about my new insights and want to share them with everyone.
+This book has been in my closet for a while now and today I finally had the time and mindset to start reading it.
+I always find it difficult to remember the information from a thick book for a long period.
+Eventually I forget or twist the information.
+Reading a book only requires time and energy.
+Finding the time and energy isn't a big deal for my, because I'm always very enthusiastic about new insights from resources and want to share them with everyone.
 This works prettry well, until months have passed and I completly forgot what I read and didn't do anything with information.

 To avoid this and actually learn something from it for the long term, I have decided that I am going to make notes of each chapter and do some extra research about the topic in other resources.
 This way I have a collection of all the important information this book offers.
 By adding references to the pages, I also make it easy to quickly find something and reread the material again.